 On January 1, 2016, Bridgeway and CMC entered into a management agreement whereby CMC agrees to manage the general and administrative function of Bridgeway inclusive of payroll, facilities, and other administrative expenses.
 The management agreement renews annually unless amended or terminated by either party.
-In exchange for the management services, Bridgeway pays CMC a fee based on specified percentages of the contract revenue earned by Bridgeway.
-Bridgeway recorded management fees per the management agreement of approximately \$13,358,000 for the year ended September 30, 2016.
-This amount is included in general and administrative expenses in the accompanying statement of comprehensive income.
-As of September 30, 2016, unpaid management fees totaled approximately \$607,000 which is included in due to affiliated companies in the accompanying balance sheet.
+Bridgeway recorded management fees per the management agreement of approximately \$17,910,000 and \$13,358,000 for the years ended September 30, 2017 and 2016, respectively.
+This amount is included in general and administrative expenses in the accompanying statements of comprehensive (loss) income.
+As of September 30, 2017 and 2016, unpaid management fees totaled approximately \$936,000 and \$607,000, respectively, which is included in due to affiliated companies in the accompanying balance sheets.

 Under the provisions of the contract with AHCCCS, distributions to stockholders may be paid only with prior approval of AHCCCS.
-For the year ended September 30, 2016 there were no distributions declared and paid.
+For the years ended September 30, 2017 and 2016 there was \$7,000,000 and \$0, respectively, in dividends declared and paid.
+The dividend for 2017 was approved by AHCCCS.